 This article shows how to extend C drive in Windows 10 (32 & 64 bit) without reinstalling Operating System or losing data.
-Expand partition C by shrinking D or E drive.
+4 ways to expand C drive partition with detailed steps..

 Extend C drive via Windows 10 Disk Management